Lake Pend Oreille ( LPO)

 According to the Water Control Manual for Lake Pend Oreille, the Corp can begin drafting on September 1 with a maximum drawdown to 2060′ by September 30.
 Currently, there is an agreement for a later September drawdown of Sept 18th or the 3rd Sunday, whichever is later.
 The lake won’t begin its full drawdown until Oct 1st and will be at its winter elevations (2051′) by Nov 15th.
 The winter pool needs to be reached by the second week in November so shoreline kokanee spawners are not left high and dry.

-The winter lake level is typically at 2051′ although it could potentially fall anywhere between 2051′ and 2056′ according to the Water Control Manual for Albeni Falls Dam.
+The winter lake level is typically at 2051′ although it could potentially fall anywhere between 2051′ and 2060′ according to the Water Control Manual for Albeni Falls Dam.
 Since the winter of 2011-2012, the lake level can fluctuate from 2051′ to 2056′, but never fall below the MCE, to allow for increased power generation.
 This is referred to as Flexible Winter Pool Operations(FWPO).
-The Lakes Commission continues to be opposed to the fluctuation as the ecological impacts are not fully understood and there is no protection for shoreline landowners whose in-water structures may be damaged by the fluctuation.
+The Lakes Commission is currently working to change this operation, in order to allow for a higher winter lake level for improved access to docks and launches, fish and wildlife habitat, stability to the shoreline and property values.

 The elevation of the surface of Priest Lake is around 2,440 feet above sea level.
 The lake levels are controlled by Outlet Dam which is managed by the Idaho Department of Water Resources.
 The summer level is managed primarily for recreation and in early October the water is rapidly dropped about three feet to get it down before Kokanee begin spawning.
 The water is held down for flood control until water flows have slowed and then it is raised to the summer elevation.